jospablo777/iowa_liquor_sales_analysis/README.md

 ## About this project

-Here we will explore the the data set “Iowa Liquor Sales” which is freely available.
+Here we will explore the data set “Iowa Liquor Sales,” which is freely available.
 The scope of this analysis is intended as a first exploration of the data resources of the Iowa Open Data Platform.
 First, we will conduct a basic data exploration process, and then we will use statistical inferences to answer two specific questions:

 1. Can the diversity in our inventory increase the sales of our store?